Search

 PRESS RELEASE:

-Opening night for the California Locos 2016, an epic original street/surf/skate artists show, will take place in Venice Beach, California, on June 25, 2016, from 7PM-11PM at Juice, 319 Ocean Front Walk and at the Rose Room, 6 Rose Ave.
-The California Locos 2016 show will run June 25-July 1, 2016 in Venice Beach and will feature a variety of art discussions and mentoring panels featuring Christian Hosoi, Ivan Hosoi, Larry Bell, Oliver Bell, Jeff Ho, Jim Ganzer, Brad Howe and Michael de Nicola, moderated by acclaimed art writer, Shana Nys Dambrot.
+Opening night for the California Locos 2016, an epic original street/surf/skate artists show, will take place in Venice Beach, California, on June 25, 2016, from 7PM-11PM at the Rose Room, 6 Rose Ave.
+The California Locos 2016 show will run June 25-July 1, 2016 in Venice and will feature a variety of art discussions and mentoring panels featuring Christian Hosoi, Ivan Hosoi, Larry Bell, Oliver Bell, Jeff Ho, Jim Ganzer, Brad Howe and Michael de Nicola, moderated by acclaimed art writer, Shana Nys Dambrot.

 Chaz Bojórquez, Dave Tourjé, John Van Hamersveld, Norton Wisdom, and Gary Wong—the CALIFORNIA LOCOS—represent 50 years of Los Angeles art, each having been influenced and inspired by the surf, skate, music and barrio culture, as well as formal art practice, that has combined and morphed in Los Angeles from the ’60s through today.
 The art they innovated—combining Graffiti, Surf/Skate, Pop Art and Punk—has gone global, and now the CALIFORNIA LOCOS boldly confront and challenge their progeny with original verve and style in this new show which explores both the sun and the shadows of Southern California.